Origin of Anomalous Size Effects in Ferroelectric Hafnia Thin Films

 We start by investigating the size dependence of ferroelectricity in HfO$_2$(111) films under the extreme scenario of an open-circuit boundary condition (OCBC).
 As the fluorite structure consists of stoichiometric layers stacked along the [111] crystallographic direction~\cite{Tasker79p4977}, we construct HfO$_2$(111) slabs with varying numbers of such layers to systematically explore size effects.
 Figure~\ref{fig1}a shows the fully relaxed atomic structure of a four-layer polar orthorhombic $Pca2_1$ slab, featuring alternating nonpolar and polar oxygen arrays~\cite{Ma23p256801}.
 For an oxygen atom between two adjacent Hf layers, the local polar displacement $\delta$ is defined relative to the center of its surrounding Hf$_4$ tetrahedron.
 The ``bulk region" is designated as the section bounded by the top and bottom subsurface Hf layers.
 Under this definition, the four-layer slab of 0.9 nm represents the thinnest configuration with a well-defined bulk-like interior.
-The net polar displacement of a slab is computed by averaging $\delta$ over all oxygen atoms within the bulk region, while the interplanar lattice spacing $d_{111}$ is defined as the vertical separation between neighboring Hf atomic planes along the [111] direction.
+The net polar displacement of a slab is computed by averaging $\delta$ over all oxygen atoms within the bulk region, excluding surface layers to minimize surface-related artifacts, while the interplanar lattice spacing $d_{111}$ is defined as the vertical separation between neighboring Hf atomic planes along the [111] direction.

 The unscreened depolarization field directly suppresses polar displacements.
 As plotted in Fig.~\ref{fig1}b, the out-of-plane polar displacement, $\delta_{111}$, reduces from its bulk value of 0.16~\AA~to just 0.06~\AA.
 In contrast, the in-plane component, $\delta_{11\bar{2}}$, remains largely unaffected and close to its bulk value of 0.22~\AA.
-Importantly, the polar displacement values remain nearly unchanged whether the in-plane lattice parameters are fixed to bulk values or allowed to relax (denoted as fix-IP and relax-IP, respectively), indicating that the suppression of $\delta_{111}$ arises primarily from the depolarization field.
+This anisotropic response indicates that, although $\delta_{111}$ and $\delta_{11\bar{2}}$ are geometrically coupled through the (111) orientation, they exhibit markedly different sensitivities to the depolarization field.
+Importantly, the polar displacement values remain nearly identical in the fix-IP and relax-IP configurations, where fix-IP corresponds to calculations with the in-plane lattice constants constrained to their bulk values, while relax-IP allows full relaxation of both atomic positions and in-plane lattice parameters.
+This insensitivity indicates that the suppression of $\delta_{111}$ is primarily driven by the depolarization field rather than in-plane strain.